AnnaLindeberg/AOC23/README.md

 ## Day 16 : The Floor Will Be Lava

 Well it sounded straightforward with part 1, and it was by just using a queue and a sort of BFS.
 Thought it would be harder in part 2 (moving around mirrors?) but I could brute-force it by testing all possible starting positions and the runtime was still only a couple of seconds (didn't even have time to think of interrupting it).
 Still at it, in other words!
 I usually give up around here each year...

+## Day 17: Clumsy Crucible

+Aaah okay a modified Dijkstras (or not really, I guess it's really a question on how you generate the graph?) works on the small input, but my implementation is too slow to run on the full thing.
+If I get the time and urge, I'll test building a networkX-graph from the grid and use their shortest-path algorithm instead.